penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ---

-### Adding the Zabbix repository
+### Install the Zabbix repository

 From the Zabbix Download page [https://www.zabbix.com/download](https://www.zabbix.com/download), select the appropriate Zabbix version you wish to install.
 In this case, we will be using Zabbix 8.0 LTS.
-Additionally, ensure you choose the correct OS distribution for your environment, which will be Rocky Linux 9 or Ubuntu 24.04 in our case.
+Additionally, ensure you choose the correct OS distribution for your environment, which will be Rocky Linux 9, openSUSE Leap 15. or Ubuntu 24.04 in our case.

 We will be installing the Zabbix Server along with NGINX as the web server for the front-end.
 Make sure to download the relevant packages for your chosen configuration.